 9. Award your scholarship!

-Update all students application status on Scholars.shop.
-From here, our system will send them a message to their email notifying them of their award status.
-When selecting the winner, you will be taken to the award page where you can directly transfer students their financial scholarship reward!
+Update all students application status.
+It's important to students to know if they have received or have been denied a scholarship.
+If using Scholars.Shop to manage your scholarship, we automatically send students a message to their email notifying them of their award status once you update it.
+When selecting a scholarship winner, you will be taken to the award page where you can directly transfer students their financial scholarship reward there.
+Easy as that.

 Are your ready to post or create your scholarship?
 Click here to get started now!